A single-panel Newspaper Comic

-begun in 1993 by cartoonist Jeff MacNelly, best known for his comic Shoe
+begun in 1993 by cartoonist Jeff MacNelly, best known for his long-running comic strip Shoe

 .
 In Pluggers

 , a cast of animal characters illustrate reader-submitted one-liners about "Pluggers": working-class, largely rural people who "unceremoniously keep plugging along, balancing work, play and family life."
 An example might be "You're a Plugger when the most expensive piece of clothing you own is an NFL jersey."